NikDrosakis/gen20/README.md

     - Potential challenges in maintaining and updating form templates.

 4. **Modal Performance**
-    - The current modal implementation might not meet performance or functionality expectations.
+    - The current modal implementation might not meet performance or capabilities expectations.
     - Possible limitations in handling full-page content or interactive elements.

 5. **Documentation Gaps**